BabyBrian/rshell/README.md

 #Installation
-Follow thw steps on Ilearn
+Follow the steps on Ilearn

 #History